GoogleChrome/web.dev/src/site/content/en/media/media-file-basics/index.md

   - joemedley
   - derekherman
 description: |
-  You might think that you can take a video camera and upload it to the web as is.
+  You might think that you can take a video from a camera and upload it to the web as is.
 Preparing a video for serving from your own site is a bit more complicated.
 date: 2020-06-19